dltuananh123/Resort-Quote-Generator/README.md

 - Language preference is saved to localStorage for persistence between sessions
 - All UI elements including navigation, forms, and buttons are fully translated
 - Language selection is maintained when refreshing the page

+### SVG Flag Icons

+The flag icons used in the language switcher are hand-crafted SVG files that provide several advantages:

+- **Minimal File Size**: Optimized SVGs take up less space and load faster than bitmap images
+- **Perfect Scaling**: Vector-based icons look crisp at any size without pixelation
+- **CSS Integration**: Can be styled with CSS directly for hover effects and animations
+- **Accessibility**: Better screen reader support with appropriate alt text
+- **Customization**: Easily modifiable for adding new language options in the future

 ## 💡 Future Enhancements